AllenNeuralDynamics/aind-ephys-utils/docs/source/ops/bin.rst

 bin
 ===

-Bin ragged spikes into a dense rate array.
-Output values are rates (Hz) by default.
+Bin ragged spikes into a dense array of firing rates in Hz.

 Example
 -------